openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

 ### 3. Link Accept

-A Link Accept is a unicast response to a Link Request from a neighboring Router that provides information about itself and accepts the link to the neighboring Router.
+A Link Accept is a unicast response to a Link Request from a neighboring Active Mesh Extender that provides information about itself and accepts the link to the neighboring Active Mesh Extender.

 <figure>
 <a href="../images/ot-primer-network-mle-link-request-03.png"><img src="../images/ot-primer-network-mle-link-request-03.png" width="350" border="0" alt="OT MLE Link Accept" /></a>